 - This ordering can break the monotone condition that is required by the Fast Marching algorithm to produce a valid approximation of the continuous underlying distance function.
-We show in the numerical results presented in sub-section 4.2 that the geometric error on the extracted geodesic remains low. - We do not have an immediate access to the remaining distance $d(x, x_1)$ , since it would involve performing another front propagation from $x_1$ .
-We explain in section 4 how to overcome this problem.
+We show in the numerical results presented in sub-section 5.2 that the geometric error on the extracted geodesic remains low. - We do not have immediate access to the remaining distance $d(x, x_1)$ , since it would involve performing another front propagation from $x_1$ .
+We explain in sections 4 and 5 two methods to overcome this problem.

-3.2.
-Evaluation of an Heuristic
+3.2 Evaluation of a Heuristic